Many foreign inputs are overwhelmingly dominated by Made-In-China products.

 4. Labor Force

 Though cheap, Vietnam companies are 7% lower in productivity than China.
+Yet, it may not seem like a big number but believe me it impacts business a lot.

 China’s production companies have much-skilled labor and mid-level managers to ensure efficiency.